 While this list is certainly not exhaustive, it should give you hope that there is more that can be done naturally to relieve your digestive problems.

 In all cases, your symptoms should be assessed individually by a health professional to rule out other possible causes.
-Remembering too that it takes time for these things to develop, and likewise, it takes time for recovery.
+Remember too that it takes time for these things to develop, and likewise, it takes time for recovery.
 The old saying that “prevention is always better than the cure” still rings true.